driesnuttin25/HTTP-client-project/README.md

 - For self check run packet sender on your local ip (::1 or 127.0.0.1).

 ## Credits
-This project was created by Dries Nuttin student at PXL elektronica-ict 1e jaar.
+This project was created by Dries Nuttin student at PXL - elektronica-ict 1st year.
 (Basically I'm giving myself credit, and I deserve it cause this project caused me way too many headaches)